Anton

 such a change of mood in Singapore, which interested him immensely and

 Chekhov did not get the pleasure he expected from any Italian town.
-Florence did not
+Travelling with

 Suvorin, who did not stint himself, drew him into spending more than he